wahib453/UT-VIRT-DATA-Group-6-Project/README.md

 In other words, the basic procedure for implementing a supervised learning model: create a model, train the model, and then create predictions.

+Our model will use a supervised machine learning process.
+The basic pattern for supervised learning is:

+- Split the data into input (X) and output (y).
+- Create an instance of the model with model = LinearRegression().
+- Train the model with the dataset with model.fit(X,y).
+- Create predictions with y_pred = model.predict(X).

 ## Database Integration
 Team members will be expected to present a provisional database that stands in for the final database and accomplishes the following: